Fisheries Field Skills Certificate (FFS) Program

 Week 2: Fish & Fish Habitat Inventory/Assessment, Aquatic Insect Inventory, Streambank Restoration, Fish Passage Methods, Electrofishing Certification

 Each Weekly Module can be delivered independently or combined with another NRTG training program.
-For instance, this course could be delivered as a one week course along with our RISC Archaeology & CMT Training for Crew Members or Cultural Resource Monitor, or any other NRTG training program.
+For instance, this course could be delivered as a one week course along with our Fish Habitat Restoration courses or RISC Archaeology & CMT Training for Crew Members or Cultural Resource Monitor, or any other NRTG training program.

 Please contact us with your ideas and needs, and we'll work with you to design and deliver a specialized training program that meets your needs.